awslabs/harmonix/infrastructure/README.md

 ![DeploymentArchitecture.png](../docs/images/DeploymentArchitecture.png)

 ### 2. Backstage image build and deploy
 You will need to build a container image of Backstage with our new configurations.
-Prior to building the container image, ensure that you have completed all configuration changes to add the Backstage-plugins functionality to your Backstage application.
-See [PLUGIN_INSTALL.md](../docs/PLUGIN_INSTALL.md) for details.

 **STOP HERE**

-Before continuing, make sure you have a Backstage directory at the root of the repo with a copy of Backstage software along with the plugins and coniguration changes, Please make sure you follow the instructions [Here](../README.md)
+Before continuing, make sure you have a Backstage directory at the root of the repo with a copy of Backstage software along with the plugins and coniguration changes, Please make sure you follow the [Install and Configure Backstage instructions](../README.md#1-install-and-configure-backstage).

 * Make sure you have Docker installed
 * Make sure Docker is running